Martlark/DeclareMVC/README.md

 ideal for adding UI behaviours to existing HTML pages and controllers.
 Especially CRUD pages that require handling child objects.

+There is no support for components, extensions or complicated rendering.
+Use a templating language such as JINJA2 or similar for those uses.
+The method for determining page updates is rather simple, any *data-click* or *data-set* action causes an update event.
+When adding to a child list use the *addChild()* method to raise an update event.

 Supports these declarations:

 * data-set